ruizhaonini1/csci653/README.md

    - Size of the input array N
    - Number of the unroll factor f

-NTT
+- NTT
-Size of the array (N)
+  - Size of the array (N)
-the prime number and the nth root unity
+  - the prime number and the nth root unity
-Number of butterfly operations in parallel (B <= N / 2)
+  - Number of butterfly operations in parallel (B <= N / 2)

-Analysis
+# Analysis

- For the Automorphism, we expected the latency will be the size of input vector divided by the unroll factor plus some setup operations (in cycles).
+ For the Automorphism, I expected the latency will be the size of input vector divided by the unroll factor plus some setup operations (in cycles).
- For the NTT part, we expected the latency will be logn
+ For the NTT part, I expected the latency will be logn